stacksgov/sips/sips/sip-025/sip-025-sbtc.md

 In the preceding sections, there are failure modes whereby the system can freeze.
-This can happen if the Stackers fail to execute a WSTS signing round or DKG, or fail to vote for a new peg wallet redeem script.
+This can happen if the Stackers fail to execute a WSTS signing round or DKG, or fail to vote for a new sBTC wallet redeem script.
 If the system freezes, then STX unlocks do not happen, and PoX payouts do not happen either, for as long as the system is frozen.
 Instead, miners pay to a burn address, and the PoX system refuses to unlock STX.
 The only way the STX can unlock and PoX payments